obspy/obspy/obspy.segy/trunk/obspy/segy/tests/data/readme.txt

 Short list where the files are from.

-All files are cut so only the first trace appears.
+All files are cut so only the first trace appears to save disk space.

 SEG Y rev 1 files